-- Providing an equitable and responsive service for the placement of pupils at nursery, primary and secondary schools. - Determining staffing for 67 primary schools and 61 early learning and childcare establishments, thereby determining their budgets, in order to maximise parental choice and achieve best value. - Providing a responsive customer complaints and Freedom of Information service leading to service improvement. - Managing analysis and reporting of performance data to the public and internal and external stakeholders. - Establishing and support Parent Councils and train Parent Council members. - Planning for the expansion of early learning and childcare to 1140 hours for eligible two year olds and three and four year olds by August 2020. - Introducing greater flexibility and choice to early learning and childcare. - Expanding the provision of free school meals during school holidays through the lunch and activity clubs project. - Improve literacy, numeracy, lip reading, IT and English as a Second or Other Language (ESOL) skills. - Offer opportunities to gain initial qualifications to upskill adults to gain and retain employment.
+- Providing an equitable and responsive service for the placement of pupils at early learning, primary and secondary schools. - Determining staffing for 67 primary schools and 61 early learning and childcare establishments, thereby determining their budgets, in order to maximise parental choice and achieve best value. - Providing a responsive customer complaints and Freedom of Information service leading to service improvement. - Managing analysis and reporting of performance data to the public and internal and external stakeholders. - Establishing and support Parent Councils and train Parent Council members. - To complete the implementation of the the expansion of early learning and childcare to 1140 hours for all eligible two year olds and three and four year olds by 19 April 2021. - Continue to provide flexibility and choice for early learning and childcare placements. - Expand the provision of free school meals during school holidays through the lunch and activity clubs project. - Improve literacy, numeracy, lip reading, IT and English as a Second or Other Language (ESOL) skills. - Offer opportunities to gain initial qualifications to upskill adults to gain and retain employment. - Support the development of family learning through targeted learning opportunities including Attainment Challenge projects and Pupil Equity Fund.

-- Support the development of family learning through targeted learning opportunities including Attainment Challenge projects and Pupil Equity Fund. - Further develop the Dyslexia Network to better support professionals and front line workers to support adults to become dyslexic friendly organisations. - Lead on the implementation of Learning Community Partnerships and Plans based on school catchment areas. - Coordinate the Developing the Young Workforce Strategy and implementation. - Promoting youth participation and continuing support to members of the Scottish Youth Parliament. - Support collaborative approaches between schools and Youth Services to enable targeted groups of young people to access wider achievement opportunities through youth clubs and projects. - Continue to offer a high quality work experience programme. - Further promote West Lothian Employability Award across the senior phase and Science, Technology.
+- Further develop the Dyslexia Network to better support professionals and front line workers to support adults to become dyslexic friendly organisations. - Lead on the implementation of Learning Community Partnerships and Plans based on school catchment areas. - Coordinate the Developing the Young Workforce Strategy and implementation. - Promoting youth participation and continuing support to members of the Scottish Youth Parliament. - Support collaborative approaches between schools and Youth Services to enable targeted groups of young people to access wider achievement opportunities through youth clubs and projects. - Continue to offer a high quality work experience programme. - Further promote West Lothian Employability Award across the senior phase and Science, Technology.
 Engineering and Mathematics STEM related industries within nursery, primary and secondary schools. - Intensive keyworker support to young people identified as requiring additional support to achieve and sustain positive destinations. - Deliver the Youth Work in Schools Programme to develop skills for life learning and work; democratic literacy, health and wellbeing, community and personal safety group work sessions. - Continue to develop post school employability programmes Activity Agreement and Skills Training Programme.